Hair transplants have been the most sought-after surgical hair restoration procedures for more than two decades.

 Initial Consultation and Planning

 Before the procedure, the patient meets with a hair transplant specialist for a comprehensive assessment.
 Factors evaluated include the extent of hair loss, donor hair availability, scalp elasticity, hair density and texture, and desired hairline design.
-This planning phase ensures tailored treatment, increasing the likelihood of optimal results.
+This planning phase tailors the graft count and hairline design to the patient’s Norwood stage and donor density.

 Administration of Local Anesthesia

-On the day of surgery, the donor area (typically the back or sides of the scalp) is trimmed for a clean extraction.
+On the day of surgery, the donor area (the back or sides of the scalp) is trimmed for a clean extraction.
 The surgeon administers local anesthesia to numb the area, ensuring patient comfort throughout the procedure.

 Strip Harvesting from the Donor Area